ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 On a hit, you can choose to cast the *slow* spell on the target.
 The save DC is 8 + you proficiency bonus + your Strength or Dexterity bonus (the one used to determine your attack bonus).
 You can use this feature once per long rest.

+### Heartseeker

+This finely crafted longbox is made of a light brown wood wrapped with dark brown leather and adorned with eagle feathers.

+#### Attunement Bonus

+While wielding Heartseeker, you can use a bonus action to mark a target.
+You have advantage on the next attack you make against the marked target with Heartseeker before the end of your current turn.
+You can use this feature a number of times equal to your proficiency bonus per short rest.

+\page

 ### Hew

 This greataxe is simply made and rough-looking.